IBM-Cloud/docs/admin/users_roles.md

 ## Inviting team members
 {: #inviteteammembers}

 Account owners and organization managers can invite team members to orgs from the Invite Team Members page.
-When you add new team members, they are assigned the auditor roles automatically.
-You can change the roles later on the Team Directory page.
+You can add or change the roles later on the Team Directory page.
 To invite a team member, complete these steps:

 <ol>
 <li>Click **Account** &gt; **Invite Team Members**.</li>